Skip to content

 julia

-A flexible container type for configuring and applying joint expected returns and covariance estimation in PortfolioOptimisers.jl.
+A flexible container type for covariance estimation in PortfolioOptimisers.jl.

-Covariance encapsulates all components required for estimating the mean vector and covariance matrix of asset returns, including the expected returns estimator, the covariance estimator, and the moment algorithm.
+Covariance encapsulates all components required for estimating the covariance matrix of asset returns, including the expected returns estimator for centering the data, the covariance estimator, and the moment algorithm.

 Fields